masterbainter/mage-blog-requests/BLOG_REQUESTS.md

 - [ ] The corn around my house has been cut,  Still there is corn for Deer to hide in.

-- [ ] Micah and Jack are watching.

 ---